-- o in Senior Management positions 14.8% (2020: 23.3%); and - within the whole Company 32.6% (2020: 29.4%). - The Company considers that it is a more accurate to report its diversity statistics excluding seafarers as seafaring is not generally a profession that women choose.
+^{}The Company considers that it is a more accurate to report its diversity statistics excluding seafarers as seafaring is not generally a profession that women choose.

-For the purposes of this diversity profile, we define a "Senior Executive" as a person who is a member of our Executive Management team that reports directly to the Managing Director.
+as a person who is a member of our Executive Management team that reports directly to the Managing Director.
 "Senior Management" is defined as a manager who reports directly to a member of our Executive Management team.